Gently paddling through a Scottish glen can be one of the most peaceful and therapeutic experiences around.

 Video: we produced a short summary video kindly presented by David from our Sales and Guiding team.
 Thanks David!

-- Heavier weight fleece/jumper such as these for Women and Men which are lightweight but warm and breathable.
+- Heavier weight fleece/jumper which is lightweight but warm and breathable.

 - Waterproof jacket.
-For a canoeing trip in which you will also be hiking and camping (Such as our North West Highlands trip) we recommend using a hiking style outer shell jacket, such as these from Haglofs for Women and Men.
-These are waterproof, breathable and therefore really versatile.
+For a canoeing trip in which you will also be hiking and camping (Such as our North West Highlands trip) we recommend using a hiking style outer shell jacket.
 If you only require a jacket for use inside the canoe it may be worth considering a watersports-specific jacket.
-We can highly recommend these from Peak UK for Men and Women.
-They are tough and waterproof yet well-articulated to allow easy movement.

-- Lightweight trousers.
-We love these lightweight hiking trousers from Haglofs which are tough but comfortable, breathable and quick-drying.
-For Men and Women.
+- Lightweight trousers, ideally which are tough but comfortable, breathable and quick-drying.

 - Wellington boots are recommended.

 Head and Hands

 - Buff/neck gaiter.

 Essential equipment to take with you on the water

 - Water bottle.
 (Ideally 2 litres capacity in total)